Warning: Cheap Black Friday TVs may be bad deals

 Still have a question?
 Tweet at him @TechWriterGeoff, then check out his travel photography on Instagram.
 He also thinks you should check out his best-selling sci-fi novel and its sequel.

-Discuss: Cheap Black Friday 2018 TVs might not be a good deal
+Discuss: Black Friday 2018 TVs: Why the cheapest ones might not be a good deal

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.